Spirituality and Religion

 CSEE is not affiliated with any religious organization and does not promote a specific religious belief through our programs.

-What if my school already has a specific religious tradition?
+What if my organization already has a specific religious tradition?

-To begin a conversation about developing a healthy spiritual climate in your school, please send an email to David Streight.
+No other organization in the nation has the experience and resources to help schools create community-wide spiritual awareness and inclusiveness.
+To begin a conversation about developing a healthy spiritual climate in your school, please email us.

 CSEE’s mission and philosophy disavow discrimination based on race, religion, gender, ethnicity, sexual orientation, or disability.
 Our policies in this regard extend to all aspects of our programs, employment and services.